syagawa/cameyamasan/README.md

 ## Specs

-Use M5Stack Timer CameraX and Raspberry Pi Wi-Fi model.
+Use M5Stack Timer Camera X and Raspberry Pi Wi-Fi model.
 The recommended model is Raspberry Pi Zero WH.
 I recommend the one with the pin header because the HAT is also used.

 * Camera - ESP32 PSRAM Timer Camera X (M5Stack)
     * https://shop.m5stack.com/products/esp32-psram-timer-camera-x-ov3660